 Skip to main content

-We're very proud that a selection of our umbrellas are available to be purchased in store at the Manchester Art Gallery, Manchester Museum and Whitworth Art Gallery gift shops, and a small number of indie shops across the UK.
-Please message us to see if we're stocked near you!
+We're very proud that a selection of our umbrellas are available to be purchased in a small number of indie shops, galleries and Museums across the UK.

 If you're a retailer and would like to see SOAKED in your store in future, please get in touch via our contact us form - we'd be delighted to hear from you.